 Electric mowers were full of faults when they were first introduced and their motors couldn’t compete with the efficiency of gas-powered motors.
 However, two decades later, manufacturers ironed out the issues that troubled electric lawnmowers, which made this type of mower a great choice for cutting grass.

-If you are looking to buy a new lawnmower, you might wonder whether you should buy a gas-powered one or settle for an electric alternative.
+If you are looking to buy a new lawnmower to cut the grass in your yard, you might wonder whether you should buy a gas-powered one or settle for an electric alternative.
 Both gas lawnmowers and electric mowers have their own pros and cons.
 We’ll make the decision easy for you by comparing gas and electric lawnmowers.

 Table of Contents

 Gas lawn mowers have improved over the last few years and the emissions they now produce are cleaner.
-It is easy to keep them full of gas.
+It is easy to keep them full of gas which extends mowing time.
 There are models currently available that feature a push-button start while others are self-propelled.

-The downside to owning a gas lawn mower relates to its construction.
-These mowers are heavier, which makes them harder to push.
+One downside to owning gas mowers relates to its construction.
+These gas mowers are heavier, which makes them harder to push.
 Moreover, some people find the pull-start difficult.
 Not only that, but the engine requires maintenance and won’t last long if you don’t take good care of it.
-Gas lawn mowers are very powerful and with that power comes more noise – gas engines generate 95 to 100 dB of noise.
+Gas models are very powerful and with that power comes more noise – gas engines generate 95 to 100 dB of noise.
 In addition to noise pollution, gas engines are also responsible for air pollution due to the emissions they generate.